Naturalistic Paganism

 B. T. Newberg ebooks

-Diversity will no doubt be especially great for this question, and the poll can’t hope to cover all possible answers, so please share your ideas and methods of thanksgiving in the comments.
+Again, diversity will no doubt be especially great for this question, and the poll can’t hope to cover all possible answers, so please share your ideas and methods in the comments.

 Please choose as many as strongly appeal to you.